D-Skr/wlabs/README.md

 Return true if this word is a palindrome. false if it is not.
 A palindrome is a word that is spelled the same backwards and forwards.
 Case sensitive.

+- Callback And Higher Order

+Practice using of callback functions